Evident-Industrial/NDE_Open_File_Format/site/docs/general-concepts/objects/objects.md

 "Objects" refer to the various entities that can be defined within the file.
 They can include groups and attributes associated with the objects.
 The objects are organized in a hierarchical structure, allowing for efficient storage and retrieval of complex data, such as setup parameters and acquisition-related information.

-All .de files regardless of their technology are constructed with the following basic objects :
+All .nde files regardless of their technology are constructed with the following basic objects :
 - acquisitionUnits
 - probes
 - wedges